 Generally speaking, candidates with degrees or work experience in relevant disciplines (communications, journalism, English, or any humanities-based subjects where you have to write a lot) are going to stand a better chance at landing a PR position – but it’s by no means necessary.
 If you can show prospective employers that you’ve dedicated time and effort to learning the ropes, even if it’s just for a day or two in various agencies or comms departments, you’re going to be looked upon favourably.

 Show initiative by reaching out to local agencies or companies with established comms departments, explaining why you want work experience with them and what you can bring to the table.
+You can read our top tips for getting work experience here.

 4. Work on your writing skills